BinaryAnalysisPlatform/bap-tutorial/README.md

 We specify one positional argument for the target binary, as well as two mandatory arguments, the names of the source and destination functions.
-Our verification function, is expected to return `None`, if no counter-example was found, or a tuple if we found a proof.
-The first element of the tuple represents the kind of the proof, i.e., whether we found a relation in a call graph or in a control flow graph, and the second element is the path itself.
+Our verification function is expected to return `None`, if no counter-example was found, or a tuple if we found a proof.
+The first element of the tuple represents the kind of the proof, i.e., whether we found a relation in a call graph or a control flow graph, and the second element is the path itself.

 ### Building Graphs

-BAP represents graphs using [Algebraic Data Types][5].
+BAP represents graphs using [Algebraic Data Types][6].
 It is easier to work with ADT using the Visitor pattern.
 The idea is simple.
 A complex ADT, like the IR in our case, is a tree with many different kinds of branches and leaves.
 The base visitor class will traverse the